meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when an index can be accessed for various reasons.
+ This error occurs when an index cannot be accessed for various reasons.

 ### Error Definition